piriya33/CDC_Wordpress/wp-content/plugins/woo-gutenberg-products-block/readme.txt

 **Products by Category Block**
 Display a grid of products from your selected category, or categories.
 Products can be ordered in various ways.

+**Products by Tag Block**
+Show a grid of products based on a specific tag that allows you to highlight products based on finer classification options.

+**Products by Attribute Block**
+Display a grid of products from your selected attributes.

+**Product Categories List Block**
+Display all your product categories as a list or dropdown and help shoppers to find a specific category.

+**Reviews by Product**
+Display reviews of a specific product to build trust in your product and brand.

+**Reviews by Category**
+Highlight reviews from specific categories and help merchants making an informed purchasing decision.

+**All Reviews**
+Show a list of all product reviews on a landing page, blog post or any other page in your site.

+**Product Search**
+Help shoppers find your products by placing a search box in specific locations.

 We've also improved the category selection filter.
 If you select two or more categories, you can now chose to show products that include ANY or ALL selected categories.

 == Getting Started ==

 = Minimum Requirements =

-* WordPress 4.9.x
-* Gutenberg plugin 4.6 or greater
-* WooCommerce 3.3.1 or greater
-* PHP version 5.2.4 or greater (PHP 7.2 or greater is recommended)
-* MySQL version 5.0 or greater (MySQL 5.6 or greater is recommended)

-OR

-* WordPress 5.0.x
+* WordPress 5.0
-* WooCommerce 3.5.1 or greater
+* WooCommerce 3.6 or greater
 * PHP version 5.2.4 or greater (PHP 7.2 or greater is recommended)
 * MySQL version 5.0 or greater (MySQL 5.6 or greater is recommended)